MIAOAI-Subnet/Lucky-Cat/README.md

 ### 3.1 Phase 1: Data Cleaning & Dataset Building
 > 🔹 This is the first step of subnet development.

-- Collect and clean historical customer service and group data
+- help merchants clean their historical customer service and group data
 - Convert interactions into Q&A pairs
 - Annotate data with labels, intent, and sentiment
-- Use the dataset to train and fine-tune models for customer service scenarios

 ---

-### 3.2 Phase 2: Model Training & Subnet Setup
+### 3.2 Phase 2: Model Training

-- Train LLMs with cleaned datasets
+- Merchants can use the cleaned datasets to train their AI agents
-- Configure miners/validators within the Bittensor subnet
 - Prepare benchmark tests to evaluate model response quality and inference speed

 ---